Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

-The degree of self deception mainly depends on how much truth a person can live with.
-Fortunately there are many convincing and palatable justifications for supporting such a lie.
+A person’s capacity for self deception mainly depends on how much truth a person can live with.
+Fortunately there are many convincing and palatable ways of supporting such a lie.

 Modesty is both believable and culturally acceptable; false modesty perhaps even more so.